Coulter pine: Uses

 Wildlife, especially squirrels, gather the large seeds.
-They were also once eaten by Native Americans.
+The seeds were also once eaten by Native Americans.

 The wood is weak and soft, so that the species is little used other than for firewood.

-Pinus coulteri is cultivated as an ornamental tree, planted in parks and large gardens, and drought tolerant landscaping.
+Pinus coulteri is cultivated as an ornamental tree, planted in parks and large gardens, and used in drought-tolerant landscaping.
 The Coulter pine has gained the Royal Horticultural Society's Award of Garden Merit.